RomainLt/shortest-path-ai/README.md

 # shortest-path-ia

-Shortest path problem with Bellman, Dijkstra, A* and more
+Shortest path problem with different algorithms in an interface :
+- Depth
+- Width
+- Bellman-Ford
+- Dijkstra

+To launch the game, type : <b>python3 controller.py</b>